 The SNAG Professional Development Seminar presented three hours of shipping information for artists and makers.
-We covered shipping jewelry from precious metals to large sculpture, making a custom made shipping box to international shipping.
+We covered shipping jewelry from precious metals to large sculptures, making a custom-made shipping box to international shipping.
 And more!

-There are nine presentations and handouts with information about shipping.
+There were nine presentations and handouts with information about shipping.

-Additional information about shipping can be found on ASK Harriete
+Additional information about shipping, including a number of the SNAG Professional Development Seminar presentations, can be found on my website and ASK Harriete

 Ask me which presentation is the best for your interest or media.

 This post was updated on June 17, 2022, to provide current links.